 It is a very hearty dish with a very long tradition in the Gypsy community.
 It is said that it used to be cooked also during the times when the Gypsies still lived in tents and led a very nomadic life.
 As they were not always able to cook when on the road, they used to cook this very filling and nutritious dish during the periods when they were able to cook.
-It was their way of taking in enough nutrients and calories to last for longer periods of times when they would not be able to cook.
+It was their way of taking in enough nutrients and calories to last for longer periods of time.

-I have tried to lighten up the dish a little bit by using waaaay less oil than I imagine it is usually used for this dish, smoked pork ribs and lean smoked pork chops instead of smoked pork knuckles and what I assume to be smoked pork neck steaks.
+I`ve tried to lighten up the dish a little bit by using way less oil than I imagine it is usually used for this dish, smoked pork ribs, and lean smoked pork chops instead of smoked pork knuckles and what I assume to be smoked pork neck steaks.
 We all loved the dish and I definitely can imagine making and eating it again one of these cold and dark autumn/winter evenings.

 I hope you will like it and decide to give it a try.
 And stay tuned for more absolutely delicious Gypsy recipes during the next two weeks, they were all amazing, I am drooling only remembering them. 🙂

 - 1 large onion

 - 3 tablespoons vegetable oil, divided

 - 200 g/ 7 oz/ 1 cup long-grain rice